skye-z/server-monitor/docs/dev.md

 ## Run the code

-You cannot use `go run` directly because the project uses a daemon to call the business process, and running it directly will cause an exception; Please [compile and run](#compile-and-package) using the command shown in the last step
+You cannot use `go run` directly because the project uses a daemon to call the business process, and running it directly will cause an exception.

+Please [compile and run](#compile-and-package) using the command shown in the last step

 ## Compile and package